-Although lactose intolerance usually begins when you’re around age two, it isn’t until you reach adolescence or adulthood that the symptoms typically appear.
-In fact, the condition is more likely to appear in adults, and the older you get, the more likely it is that you’ll discover you’re lactose intolerant.
+Although lactose intolerance usually begins when you’re around age two, it isn’t until you reach adolescence or adulthood that the symptoms typically appear for many people.
+The condition is more likely to occur in adults, and the older you get, the more likely it is that you’ll discover you’re lactose intolerant.

-Lactose intolerance is a condition best described as the inability to process lactose, the sugar found in milk and milk products.
-To properly digest lactose, you need a sufficient amount of an enzyme called lactase, which is produced in the lining of your small intestines.
+Lactose intolerance is the inability to process lactose, the sugar found in milk and milk products.
+To properly digest lactose, you need a sufficient amount of an enzyme called lactase, produced in the lining of your small intestines.
 The lactase breaks down the milk-based sugars into galactose and glucose.
 These forms of sugar then get absorbed into your bloodstream and used for energy.

-Lactose intolerance can be difficult to diagnose because its symptoms mimic those of other digestive disorders such as Irritable Bowel Syndrome and GERD.
-Your Manhattan gastroenterologist may ask you to eliminate milk products for a period of time to see if your symptoms subside.
+Lactose intolerance can be challenging to diagnose because its symptoms mimic other digestive disorders such as Irritable Bowel Syndrome and GERD.
+Your Manhattan gastroenterologist may ask you to eliminate milk products for some time to see if your symptoms subside.
 Other tests that can help detect the condition include:

 There is no cure for lactose intolerance, though dietary changes can help mitigate your symptoms.
 Follow your doctor’s orders regarding diet and supplements.
 You need to make sure you get sufficient calcium if you forgo milk in all its forms, though most adults with lactose intolerance can handle small amounts.
 Here are some diet tips: